Skip to article frontmatterSkip to article content

 end

 We can now define and solve the IVP.
-Since this problem is hyperbolic, not parabolic, a nonstiff integrator is faster than a stiff one.
+Since this problem is hyperbolic, a nonstiff integrator is faster than a stiff one.

 f13_2_wave.m